Have a Nice Life: History

-Their debut album, Deathconsciousness, has received critical acclaim since its release in 2008.
-It initially did not receive much recognition but gained traction through discussions on online communities and word of mouth.
+The band recorded their debut album Deathconsciousness on a budget of less than $1000, losing the original master files for the recordings in the process.
+It initially did not receive much recognition upon its 2008 release but gained traction through discussions on online communities and word of mouth.
 The band have since developed a cult audience as a result of Deathconsciousness' online popularity.

 The band followed up with the extended play Time of Land, released as a free download in 2010.

 On January 27, 2014, Have a Nice Life released their second studio album The Unnatural World.
 According to Metacritic, the album has received generally favorable reviews.